-1) Turn the ignition switch to ON, and check that the TPMS warning light is in a normal operation condition.

-Normal operation (IG ON (Light check))
+- 1) Turn the ignition switch to ON, and check that the TPMS warning light is in a normal operation condition - Normal operation (IG ON (Light check))

 2) If the TPMS warning light display does not operate normally, check and repair the system.
+Refer to "TPM (DIAGNOSTICS)".